Down10/Confectio/confectio-light-syntax/README.md

-# Confectio
+# Confectio Light

-Confectio is a light syntax theme for [Atom](http://atom.io/), a nice treat for being a very good IDE.
+Confectio Light is a light syntax theme for [Atom](http://atom.io/), a nice treat for being a very good IDE.

 It features bright, primary colors on a light background, based on Atom One Light and inspired by syntax themes [Fizzy][fizzy] and [IR_White][irw] for TextMate, and the [Soda Theme][soda] for SublimeText.